ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ## High-Level architecture
 {: #high}

-The **{{site.data.keyword.DR_full_notm}}** system operates within IBM data centers, isolated from the core IBM Cloud environment.
-Utilizing dedicated networks and direct-attached storage ensures secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.
+The **{{site.data.keyword.DR_full_notm}}** system operates within IBM data centers, which are isolated from the core IBM Cloud environment.
+Using dedicated networks and direct-attached storage ensures secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.

 Central to this architecture is the **Service Broker**, which manages compute, storage, and network resources to streamline and automate DR processes.
 It simplifies recovery setup, enabling customers to quickly deploy and manage DR services through an intuitive interface.

-The **Orchestrator (KSYS)** is crucial in coordinating DR workflows, ensuring Virtual Machines (VMs) are brought online in the correct order during recovery.
+The **Orchestrator (KSYS)** is crucial in coordinating DR workflows, ensuring virtual machines (VMs) are brought online in the correct order during recovery.
 This automation minimizes downtime and data loss, helping organizations confidently meet their Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs).

-This setup provides a secure, seamless DR solution that integrates with your production environment, enabling smooth failover and failback to maintain business continuity in case of unexpected events.
+This setup provides a secure, seamless DR solution that integrates with your production environment, enabling smooth failover and failback to maintain business continuity in unexpected events.

 ![DR Automation Architecture](images/dr-automation-architecture.svg "DR Automation Architecture"){: caption="DR Automation Architecture" caption-side="bottom"}